Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

-While both NODDI and WMTI rely on the same overarching SM, they differ in how they deal with the compartment diffusivities (fixed in NODDI, fitted in WMTI), the ODF (Watson in NODDI, single bundle in WMTI), and number of compartments (3 in NODDI, 2 in WMTI).
-The effect of these different constraints have been recently evaluated by studying changes in the model parameters through normal human early development \cite{JelescuNI2015} (Figure \ref{fig:NODDIvsWMTI}).
+While both NODDI and WMTI rely on the same overarching SM, they \newe have different constraints, particularly in terms of the \keep compartment diffusivities (fixed in NODDI, fitted in WMTI), the ODF (Watson in NODDI, single bundle in WMTI), and number of compartments (3 in NODDI, 2 in WMTI).
+The effect of these different constraints have been evaluated by studying changes in the model parameters through normal human early development \cite{JelescuNI2015} (Figure \ref{fig:NODDIvsWMTI}).
 In this work, qualitatively similar trends were observed in $f$, in full agreement with expected on-going myelination, fiber classification and asynchrony of development.
 The quantitative estimates, however, are model-dependent, exhibiting biases and limitations related to the models' assumptions.
 Similarly, changes during the first two years in fiber dispersion in the splenium corpus callosum were qualitatively different between NODDI and WMTl.
-This illustration clearly calls for extreme caution when interpreting modeling studies based on limited clinical dMRI data, where accuracy is typically sacrificed in favor of precision.
+This illustration clearly calls for extreme caution when interpreting modeling studies based on limited clinical dMRI data, where accuracy is typically sacrificed in favor of precision. \newe Indeed, both WMTI and NODDI have made assumptions that allowed for a robust, rather than accurate estimation of the SM model parameters that are not fixed according to each model.
+This prompts both for improved SM parameter estimation methods (discussed next in Sec.~\ref{sec:rotinv}), as well as for ``orthogonal" and more comprehensive validation methods to gain better understanding of the relevant tissue features of modeling (discussed in Sec.~\ref{sec:branch}), prior to applying them to clinical dMRI data. \keep